AvolitesLtd/TitanManual/prismdocs/shared/preview.md

 ## Adjustments

-Any adjustment made will directly change the bank element propeties and then can be played with those settings either via playing the same element on the bank again or selecting <Keys.PrismKey>Send to Player</Keys.PrismKey>.
+Any adjustment made will directly change the bank element properties and then can be played with those settings either via playing the same element on the bank again or selecting <Keys.PrismKey>Send to Player</Keys.PrismKey>.

 *Note: A layer must be selected in order to play an elements.*